Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 1. Steps to be performed before handing off the entered data
     - Similar to the process in Section \@ref(capture-electronic), it is imperative that whoever is overseeing the data entry process do a check of the data before handing it off for the next step of data cleaning.
 Most importantly, check to see that the correct number of participants exist in the file compared to your participant tracking database (e.g., no duplicate entries, no missing entries).
 If data entry or data tracking errors exist, fix mistakes as needed.
 If inherent data issues exist, make notes in a README to be corrected in the data cleaning phase.
 1. Last, similar to electronic data capture (see Section \@ref(capture-electronic)), you will want to make decisions about final file types (e.g., CSV, XLSX, SPSS), where final files will be stored, and how they will be named.
-1. Who will oversee this process? (i.e., creating entry forms, answering questions, conducting final checks)
+1. Who will enter data and who will oversee this process? (i.e., creating entry forms, answering questions, conducting final checks)

 <div class="figure" style="text-align: center">
 <img src="img/data_entry_process2.PNG" alt="The flow of the decisions to make regarding the data entry process" width="100%" />